164adityakumar/SHA-256_Implementation/README.md

 The SHA-256 compression function op erates on a 512-bit message block and a 256- bit intermediate hash value.
 It is essentially a 256-bit blo ck cipher algorithm which encrypts the intermediate hash value using the message blo ck as key.
-Hence there are two main comp onents to describ e: (1) the SHA-256 compression function, and (2) the SHA-256 message schedule.
+Hence there are two main comp onents to describe: (1) the SHA-256 compression function, and (2) the SHA-256 message schedule.

 ## Algorithm steps